One of the common questions patients ask about miraDry® is: does miraDry® cause compensatory sweating?

 No, miraDry® Has Not Shown to Cause Compensatory Sweating

-The body contains over four million sweat glands, and around 2% are located in the underarm areas1.
+The body contains over four million sweat glands, and around 2% are located in the underarm areas.
 Eliminating just 2% of a patient’s sweat glands does not affect the body’s ability to cool itself, nor does it result in compensatory sweating elsewhere in the body to make up for the lack of sweat production in the underarm area.

 miraDry® treatments work by disabling the eccrine glands in the underarms, and not the nerves that stimulate sweating.
 Following treatment, the body continues to signal to the nerves to initiate sweating, however the eccrine glands will not be able to produce sweat.
-These glands do not regenerate2.
+These glands do not regenerate.